ozzyaaron/testing_presentation_1/presentation.md

 * Warnings on checkins in model, controller, lib without spec or feature changes (by 06/2012)
 * Automated staging deploys for green builds by year end (coverage dependent)
 * Push button production deployment - the future! :)

 !

+# Coming Soon ...

+* How to use Factories
+* How to use FactoryGirl
+* Best practices for acceptance tests (Cukes)
+* Best practices for functional tests (RSpec)

+!